This is how resettlement works

 Selection

-Only people who are refugees or persons eligible for subsidiary protection according to the Aliens Act will receive a residence permit.
-Permits for quota refugees are permanent.
-About 95 percent of those investigated in the context of resettlement receive a residence permit in Sweden.
+Only people who are refugees or persons in need of protection under the Aliens Act are granted residence permits and can thereby be resettled to Sweden.
+Quota refugee permits are permanent.
+Approximately 90 percent of those investigated within the framework of the refugee quota are granted a residence permit in Sweden.

 Preparing to move to Sweden